 - Being compensated for providing materials for any party which is not entitled to use the University’s resources

-- Providing materials whose nature or volume compromises the ability of the server to serve other users’ documents
+- Providing materials whose nature or volume compromises the ability of the server equipment to serve other users’ documents

 - Improper use of Nicholls’ name or logos

 - Using the web pages in a way which violates University policies or applicable state or federal laws

 The department is responsible for developing all page content and obtaining the skills necessary for web page creation.
 All pages should be reviewed at a minimum of once per semester for outdated material.
 Failure to revise outdated information in a timely manner is grounds for removal of the organization’s link.